 Complications that may arise from having an esophageal ulcer include:

-- upper gastrointestinal bleeding, in rare cases
+- upper gastrointestinal bleeding,

 - recurrent peptic ulcers